Skip to content

 alice +>:FriendsWith:+> charlie; # Alice also friends with Charlie

-# Spawn walker to greet everyone
+# Start the walker on the 'alice' node to greet everyone

 alice[0] spawn GreetFriends();